 But we stick to our guns and we love like battleships

-- New Sound Album: The 'Baptized' album is more poppier and more stripped down than their previously work.
+- New Sound Album: The 'Baptized' album is poppier and stripped-down than their previous work.
 This album also added some folk elements to their sound.

 - Pep-Talk Song:

 - "Backbone":We all fall on hard times, you know

 Each day is a high climb, you know

 Some days your body has to carry on